tmndang/referral-game/frontend/game/README.md

 The game allows the player to progress through applicant referral quiz questions.
 If they are rejected, they start over.
 If they are an acceptable candidate for InStep, the user can enter the applicant's name and upload their resume.
 The resume is submitted to the same backend that the quiz uses.

 To skip the game and go directly to the quiz (which uses the same backend), click the "Skip Game" button in the bottom-right corner of the screen.

+Project Status:

+Beach, Volcano, and Forest environments are fully implemented.
+Snow environment has all objects implemented, but without interaction implemented.
+Ruins environment was planned to simply have a lot of blocks to stack and some kind of animation when they're stacked, but that has not been implemented yet.
+Project still needs QA testing and better modularization.

 Files: